 Democratic Design: Form, Function, Quality, and Low Price

-IKEA’s philosophy of “democratic design” is at the heart of its success.
-The company believes that well-designed, functional, and high-quality products should be accessible to everyone, not just the wealthy.
+The Success Story of IKEA is rooted in its philosophy of “democratic design.”
+The company believes that well-designed, functional, and high-quality products should be accessible to everyone, not just the wealthy, making quality furniture available at affordable prices for all.

 To achieve this, IKEA focuses on: